 Student loan forgiveness options for locum tenens

-Notice how the cost of paying the 20 years of payments on the Pay As You Earn plan (PAYE) plus the tax bomb gives a lower cost in today’s dollars.
+Notice how the cost of paying the 20 years of payments on the Pay As You Earn plan (PAYE) plus the tax bomb gives a lower cost in today’s dollars of over $50,000.
 That’s a lower present value, which means you could come out even further ahead if you invested that money and earned a 5% rate of return.

-Most forgiveness options with locum tenens would involve working with someone like us and a CPA to figure out if lowering your taxable income could give you projected forgiveness with today’s rules.
+Most locum tenens student loans prep should involve working with someone like us and a CPA.
+The goal would be to figure out if lowering your taxable income could give you projected forgiveness with today’s rules.